General

 Assess the Risks of Infrequent Vulnerability Scanning

-Rare security assessments pose significant risks to businesses.
+Rare vulnerabilities pose significant risks to businesses.
 To avoid extended periods during which new vulnerabilities can go unnoticed, systems should be scanned monthly rather than only quarterly or annually.
-This delay can lead to severe consequences, including data breaches, financial losses, and damage to a company's reputation.
+This delay can lead to severe consequences, including data breaches, financial loss, and damage to a company's reputation.
 Additionally, regulatory bodies may impose fines for failing to comply with mandated scanning frequencies, further amplifying the financial burden.
 Given the rapidly evolving nature of cyber threats, vulnerabilities can emerge quickly, and without regular evaluations, companies may find themselves exposed to attacks that could have been prevented.

 The central node represents the main topic, while the branches show the consequences of infrequent scanning and the recommended solutions.
 Each color-coded branch helps you quickly identify related ideas.